-- 5. (1) This paragraph applies to discrimination on the protected grounds of race and religious belief. - (2) This Ordinance does not prohibit a relevant person from taking any action which is done in the exercise of functions exercisable under, in connection with or for the purposes of any - - (a) enactment which relates to immigration, including but not limited to - (i) the Immigration Acts, - (ii) the Immigration (Bailiwick of Guernsey) Rules, 2008,
+- 5. (1) This paragraph applies to discrimination on the protected grounds of race, disability, carer status and religious belief. - (2) Subject to subsection (3), this Ordinance does not prohibit a relevant person from taking any action which is done with the aim of giving effect to or in the exercise of functions exercisable under, in connection with or for the purposes of any - - (a) enactment which relates to immigration, including but not limited to - - (i) the Immigration Acts,